When to consult TUPE: informing and consulting

 When considering a transfer

-Although it's not legally required at this stage, it would help to avoid rumours and concern among your staff.
+Although it's not legally required at this stage, it can help to avoid rumours and concern among employees.

-You must give notice of a TUPE transfer but there is no fixed time period for this.
+Employers must give notice of a TUPE transfer.
+But there is no fixed time period for this.

 When preparing for the transfer